MoFox-Studio/MoFox-UI/README.md

-  # MoFox Bot Web UI
+  # Fluid Glass UI Design

-  This is a code bundle for MoFox Bot Web UI.
-The original project is available at https://www.figma.com/design/diawf3bs6LgZcQ2tshnj9j/MoFox-Bot-Web-UI.
+  This is a code bundle for Fluid Glass UI Design.
+The original project is available at https://www.figma.com/design/LyzJZH4Z7W8VsfTt6EHC7t/Fluid-Glass-UI-Design.

   ## Running the code